 Officer Elections Current Vacancies

-Basingstoke Constituency Labour Party Officer Elections Current Vacancies for the year 2019 – 2020
+Basingstoke Constituency Labour Party Officer Current Vacancies (2022 – 2023)

-This is the page where you can nominate yourself to stand for election for an officer post to help support the work of Basingstoke Constituency Labour Party.
-You will be able to help build up your local party, shape local campaigns and help Labour to win the next election!
+- Would you like to help build up your local party, shape local campaigns and help Labour to win the next election?

 Executive Committee Vacancies